Adellama75/Adellama75.github.io/_posts/2025-07-21-how-to-succeed-1.md

 Motivation is a big one and can overcome deficiencies in some other areas temporarily.
 We'll cover that in the second part of the series.
 All the rest of the factors that go into "effort" and "time" I'm going to classify as the "foundations" to achieving what you want in education.

+### My Experience

 Do I have these foundations?

 A year ago, not necessarily.
 Right now, yes!
 We have increased state capacity, by a lot.

-1.  a human needs an analogous set of foundations to sustain itself and generate enough slack that can be reinvested into education and skills practice.
+1.  a human needs a set of foundations to sustain itself and generate enough slack that can be reinvested into education and skills practice.
 These two are seperate but connected.

 I have been a resource cursed person.
 Finding early and middle education easy is not naturaly amenable to developing functioning governing institutions. (legacy businesses that do not or can not innovate)